supreethmv/blog/_posts/2025-12-12-quantum-correlation-clustering.md

 While this preserves ranking, it **loses semantic fidelity**.
 For example, a zero correlation $\rho_{ij} = 0$ (no relationship) maps to $\sqrt{\alpha}$, falsely implying a fixed non-zero dissimilarity.
 The rich signed structure of the original correlation graph is irreversibly discarded.

+#### (iii) Optimization objective is different
+Centroid-based methods (e.g., $k$-Means, PAM) optimize a **proxy objective** — minimizing distances to cluster centroids — rather than the **true objective** of maximizing intra-cluster correlations and minimizing inter-cluster correlations.
+Even when the distance transformation is applied, optimally solving the transformed problem does **not** recover the optimal clustering under the original signed graph.

+#### (iv) Not robust for varying-sized clusters
+Spectral methods like SPONGE perform well on sparse graphs with discrete weights $\in \{-1, 0, +1\}$ and approximately equal cluster sizes, but degrade significantly on dense financial correlation graphs with continuous weights and heterogeneous cluster structures.
+Similarly, $k$-Means assumes spherical, equally-sized clusters — an assumption that rarely holds in practice.